 The purpose for which the corporation is organized is: To provide systems and methods by which blind and visually impaired persons may receive instruction, practice and competition, using remotely measured golf shots at targets, and a scoring method based on statistical process control.
 To install systems in strategic locations that may benefit blind and otherwise impaired individuals who will benefit from a golf sport played on a range as a physical and mental therapy.
 To create a Paralympic Golf Sport (measured shots at targets, statistically scored) for the blind and severely vision impaired.

-Check donations may be mailed to Golf For Blind, Inc., 638 La Jolla Ave., Sun City Center, FL 33573
+Inquiries may be mailed to Golf For Blind, Arena Golf and Gourmet, 638 La Jolla Ave., Sun City Center, FL 33573